 9. Hang the plant upside down

 Uproot whole plants when tomatoes won’t ripen.
 Hang the plant upside down in a warm and dry room where it will be protected from extreme temperatures and frost.
 The fruit can ripen as the plant dies.
-When trying out this method, try to get some of the soil out with the root.
+When trying out this method, try to get some of the

 10. Put the tomatoes in a bag with a banana